-This course is designed to instruct peace officers in the use of liquid aerosol chemical agents.
-Topics will include chemistry, how to disperse, effects, use of force, tactics, liability, plus policies and procedures.
-All Peace Officers Standards and Training (P.O.S.T) mandated performance objectives are addressed.
-Associate Degree Credit only and not Transferable.
+This course trains peace officers in the use of liquid aerosol chemical agents.
+Topics include dispersement, effects, use of force, tactics, liability, and policies and procedures.
+The course addresses all Peace Officer Standards & Training (POST) mandated performance objectives.
+(FT) Associate Degree Credit only and not Transferable.

-356A 832 PC Laws of Arrest

-40 hours lecture (total), 2.5 units Grade Only
+356A 832 PC Laws of Arrest 40 total hours lecture, 2.5 units Grade Only